MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium.md

 *   A **Network** panel to monitor and inspect requests and responses from the network and browser cache
 *   A **Performance** panel to profile the time and system resources required by your site
 *   A **Memory** panel to measure your use of memory resources and compare heap snapshots at different states of code runtime
 *   An **Application** panel to inspect, modify, and debug web app manifests, service workers, and service worker caches.
-You may also inspect and manage storage, databases, and caches from this panel.
+You may also inspect and manage storage, databases, and caches from the **Application** panel.
 *   A **Security** panel to debug security issues and ensure that you have properly implemented HTTPS on your website.
 HTTPS provides critical security and data integrity for both your site and your users that provide personal information on your site.
 *   An **Audits** panel \(now renamed **Lighthouse**\) to run an audit of your website.
 The results of the audit help you improve the quality of your site in the following ways.
     *   Catch common errors related to making your website accessible, secure, performant, and so on.